Fr0ntender/Online-store-3-frontend-backend/README.md

-# The online store two
+# The online store 3 frontend, backend.
-This is version 2 of the demo application, which is a small part of the functionality of the online store with a simplified admin control panel.
 To login to the admin panel, use "test" as your login and password.
-It differs from version 1 in that GraphQL is used as a database query language.

-Сlient: React / React-Apollo / Redux / Styled Components;
-Server: Node / GraphQL / Express / Mongoose;
-Database: MongoDB;
-Deployment: AWS ES2 / Ubuntu / Docker-Compose.
+# Installing packages and updating dependencies.
+`yarn`

 ### Runs the app in the development mode.
 `yarn start`

 ### Builds the app for production to the `build` folder.
 `yarn build`